 Kickstarter and Fig are well-known places to pledge money so that a creator's dream may come true and make you, the player, happy to get a game by a studio you support.
 This definition would be correct in a dream world where everything is right and wishes come true just like that.

 In reality, we have examples like Agony, Star Citizen and Phoenix Point where developers made drastic changes that disappointed those who laid down their money so these games could materialise.

-Agony's developers promised "the most terrifying vision of hell in the history of gaming" and the opportunity to "explore the lake of fire with visually stunning graphics" on a "trip into the madness of horror".
+Agony's developers "the most terrifying vision of hell in the history of gaming" and the opportunity to "explore the lake of fire with visually stunning graphics" on a "trip into the madness of horror".

 The crowdfunded Agony proved to be a disaster with gore, sexual themes and disgusting visuals just for the sake of being disgusting in place of a "terrifying vision of hell".

 It aimed to capitalise on the shock effect of grotesque scenery without actually having any depth or tension.
 Visually stunning graphics were the biggest overstatement since the visuals were underwhelming even for 2018.